twpayne/chezmoi/docs/REFERENCE.md

 ### `upgrade`

 Upgrade chezmoi by downloading and installing a new version.
-This will call the Github API to determine if there is a new version of chezmoi available, and if so, download and attempt to install it in the same way as chezmoi was previously installed.
+This will call the GitHub API to determine if there is a new version of chezmoi available, and if so, download and attempt to install it in the same way as chezmoi was previously installed.